shimphillip/weather-me/README.md

 ## Gotchas

+The 3-hour forecasts don't give information about the current time the API call is made.
+Therefore, when you receive the text in the morning around 8 AM, it will likely give start from 9 AM or 10 AM.

+Notice the demo is only available in U.S. The scheduled to receive texts are in Central Time.

 Be patient!
 These firebase lambdas functions unfortunately take a long time to wake up from hibernation if they haven't been used for a long time.
 I am talking 5-10 seconds and maybe up to 20 seconds 💩.
 I haven't implemented spinners or alerts to notify the loading state yet.
 So I would at least wait 10 seconds when making CRUD operations.

 ## Extra Todos